 Yes, you can even dig with a Brokk demolition robot.
 Break out the bucket for digging, loading and sorting.
 The Brokk machine really excels when you need to “dig strong.”

 For controlled material removal on walls, floors and ceilings, try a planer attachment.
 The BCP Planer offer up to 7 times the speed of handheld options while providing greater precision and safety for grinding, brushing or removing concrete, glue, carpet, tile and other materials.
-You can also take your Brokk robot with a BCP Planer into contaminated environments, such as asbestos and nuclear applications, thanks to a hood and vacuum connections.
+You can also rely on your Brokk robot with BCP Planer to keep your crew away from hazardous applications such as asbestos removal or nuclear operations, thanks to a hood and vacuum connections.

 When noise and vibration will be a problem, a drum cutter is a good choice.
 It is well suited for tunneling, foundation work, demolition, trenching and soil mixing.